sundeeep/react-testing/README.md

+## Section 01
+- What is an automated test?
+- Tests of automated tests
+- Jest vs RTL
+- React project setup using CRA
+- Anatomy of a test
+- Write our first test
+- Test Driven Development

 ## Test Driven Development (TDD)::
 Test driven development is a software development process where you write tests before writing the software code.